 And ...
 Again for Mary ...
 (Immaculate Conception day)

 And don’t forget to go to church services on Immaculate Conception day, December 8 (a holy day of obligation), the day when Mary mother of God was miraculously impregnated by God (Mary was married at the time so it was adultery).
 Evidently Mary had a longer pregnancy than normal women since the birthday of Jesus is only 17 days later, which means her pregnancy took over a year.

-It has been said by sources allegedly written as far back as 100 CE it was said that Jesus was not born of a virgin.
+It has been said by sources allegedly written as far back as 100 CE that Jesus was not born of a virgin.
 Ebionites agree (source=St Irenaeus, Heresies 1:26:1 2).

 Mary has four days ...